 - Carry your phone at least 6 inches (15 centimeters) away from your implant site.
-Most cell phones keep sending a signal even when they are not in use. - Hold it to your ear on the opposite side of your ICD to avoid problems.
+Most cell phones keep sending a signal, even when they are not in use. - Hold it to your ear on the opposite side of your ICD.